oven-sh/bun/README.md

 bun
 ```

-To use an existing Next.js app with Bun:
+To use an existing Next.js app with bun:

 ```bash
 npm install bun-framework-next